 - Censorship of the internet in some countries like Turkey, North Korea and Bahrain can limit the extent of global interactions and thus the spread of global cultures.

-- The restrictions on migration to countries such as Australia can reduce the influence of foreign cultures, thus limited the global influence of other cultures.
+- The restrictions on migration to countries such as Australia can reduce the influence of foreign cultures, thus limiting the global influence of other cultures.

 - Some possible considerations of the now well-documented and growing risks associated with outsourcing/offshoring have contributed in limited the migration of workers and industries to foreign countries.
-For the example, the USA has starting imposing tariffs on Chinese products as a way of encouraging American companies to return to the USA (re-shoring) and possibly limited the entry of Chinese products into American markets.
-This can limit the global cultural change in the USA.
+For example, the USA has started imposing tariffs on Chinese products as a way of encouraging American companies to return to the USA (re-shoring) and possibly limiting the entry of Chinese products into American markets.
+This can limit global cultural change in the USA.

-- The double-edged effect of MGOs reduce barriers to internal exchanges while erecting barriers to external trade (eg through the adoption of a common external tariff in the case of the EU, thereby excluding some producers from access to European market
+- The double-edged effect of MGOs reduces barriers to internal exchanges while erecting barriers to external trade (eg through the adoption of a common external tariff in the case of the EU, thereby excluding some producers from access to the European market

 - “The barriers to global interactions are increasing, not decreasing.”
 Discuss this statement.
 15marks

 - Using examples, distinguish between local adoption and local adaptation of globalized cultural traits.